Plenary Session Keynotes and Panelists

 President, Loyola University New Orleans

 Tania Tetlow, J.D., is the 17th university president of Loyola University New Orleans.
 She is the first woman and the first layperson to lead Loyola since the Society of Jesus founded the university in 1912.
-President Tetlow is also the fourth woman president as well as the youngest woman president to lead one of the 28 Jesuit colleges and universities in the U.S. that comprise the Association of Jesuit Colleges and Universities (AJCU.)
-As university president of Loyola University New Orleans, she is expected to usher in a new and exciting era at the 104-year-old Jesuit, Catholic university.
-She joins Loyola in August, 2018.
+President Tetlow is the fourth woman president as well as the youngest woman president to lead one of the 28 Jesuit colleges and universities in the U.S. that comprise the Association of Jesuit Colleges and Universities (AJCU.)

 Previously, President Tetlow served as senior vice president and chief of staff as well as the Felder-Fayard Professor of Law at Tulane University, where she was key strategic adviser to President Michael Fitts.
 In this role, she held oversight of government, community, and board relations; she led special policy efforts on issues including campus safety, race and diversity, and campus sexual misconduct reforms.
 During her time as strategic adviser, Tulane’s enrollment, retention, and fundraising soared, and the university experienced great cultural, community, and financial transformation.